PM Modi meets BJP veteran Advani to extend wishes on his birthday | Politics

 PM Modi meets BJP veteran Advani to extend wishes on his birthday

-A statesman blessed with towering vision and intellect, Advani Jis life has been dedicated to strengthening Indias progress, Modi said in a post on X.He has always embodied the spirit of selfless duty and steadfast principles.
+Prime Minister Narendra Modi on Saturday met BJP veteran and former deputy prime minister L K Advani to greet him on his birthday.
+A statesman blessed with towering vision and intellect, Advani Jis life has been dedicated to strengthening Indias progress, Modi said in the post.

 - Country: